mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ## Size of the page

-The `DataGrid` (MIT license) is limited to pages of up to 100 rows.
+The Data Grid (MIT license) is limited to pages of up to 100 rows.
 If you want larger pages, you will need to upgrade to [Pro plan](/x/introduction/licensing/#pro-plan) or above.

 By default, each page contains 100 rows.
 The user can change the size of the page through the selector in the footer.